EmergingThreats/query-api-docs/source/index.html.md

 # Rate-limiting

-The IQRisk Query API will rate limit requests on a per-API key basis.
+The ET Intelligence API will rate limit requests on a per-API key basis.
 If you exceed your rate limit you will receive an API response with a 429 HTTP status code and a brief message indicating you have exceeded your rate limit.
 To increase your rate limit, contact sales.

 > The JSON response associated with an exceeded rate limit should look something like: